iszczesniak/cpp/memory/index.md

 When a recipe is not standalone, then it's an argument of a call to a function, a constructor or an operator.
-Prior to C++17, a recipe used as a call argument also created a temporary that was used to initialize a parameter of a call.
+Prior to C++17, a recipe used as a call argument also created a temporary that was used to initialize a parameter of the call, regardless of whether the parameter was of a reference type or not.
 A temporary was destroyed before the evaluation of the complete (whole) expression was complete.
-That temporary, however, was created as a parameter because of either the unnamed RVO or the constructor elision.
+When passing by value, however, that temporary didn't exist because its value was created directly in a parameter in accordance with either the unnamed RVO or the constructor elision.

 Since C++17 these expressions are called expressions of the **prvalue** category, prvalue expressions or just prvalues in short.